Platform Layer Isolation¶

-When chassis partitions are created, the administrator will assign one or more blades which are then isolated from all other blades in the chassis.
+When chassis partitions are created, the administrator will assign one or more blades, which are then isolated from all other blades in the chassis.
 The centralized switch fabrics are automatically configured with port based VLANs and VLAN tagging to enforce network isolation between chassis partitions.
-The diagrams below provides a visual of how this is enforced.
+The diagrams below provide a visual of how this is enforced.

 Note: In the current release of F5OS-C both ports on a BX110 blade must be configured for the same mode.
-Both ports must be either 100GB, 40GB, 4 x 25GB, or 4 x 10GB, there is no support for mixing modes on the same blade.
-You can have different options across different blades within the same chassis partition, but withing a single blade the prts have to eb the same.
+Both ports must be either 100GB, 40GB, 4 x 25GB, or 4 x 10GB; there is no support for mixing modes on the same blade.
+You can have different options across different blades within the same chassis partition, but within a single blade, the ports have to be the same.
 More granular options may be added in future F5OS software releases.

 Below is an example of the chassis partition webUI Port Groups screen.
-Note that any changes in configuration will require a reboot of the blade to load a new FPGA bitstream image.
+Note that any changes in configuration will require a reboot of the blade in order to load a new FPGA bitstream image.

 Below is an example of port numbering when all interfaces are unbundled.

 Only F5 branded optics are officially supported on VELOS.
-VELOS supports speeds of 10Gb, 25Gb, 40Gb, and 100Gb depending on the type of optics used and the port group configuration.
+The BX110 blade supports speeds of 10Gb, 25Gb, 40Gb, and 100Gb depending on the type of optics used, and the port group configuration.
 VELOS interfaces will accept F5 approved QSFP+ or QSFP28 optics.
-3rd party optics are not officially supported per F5’s support policies: https://support.f5.com/csp/article/K8153.
+Third-party optics are not officially supported per F5 support policies: https://support.f5.com/csp/article/K8153.

 40GB QSFP+ options: